-In the mid 1970s, Tony Ryan, then a mid-level executive from Ireland’s national airline Aer Lingus, had the idea of financing and operating planes for other airlines when he found out how much money could be made after brokering a deal with Air Siam to lease a plan from Aer Lingus.
+In the mid 1970s, Tony Ryan, then a mid-level executive from Ireland’s national airline Aer Lingus, had the idea of financing and operating planes for other airlines.
+It came to him when he found out how much money could be made after brokering a deal with Air Siam to lease a plan from Aer Lingus.

-He founded GPA in 1975 and hired a team of ambitious young executives who then traveled all over the world to match parked plane with expanding airlines.
-GPA became the world’s largest commercial aircraft lessor with shareholdings in various airlines like Air Canada and even companies like General Electric and Mitsubishi group.
-At its peak, the company was valued at $4b and churning profits at $265mil in the FY ending 31 Mar 92.
+He founded GPA in 1975 and hired a team of ambitious young executives.
+These men traveled all over the world to match parked plane with expanding airlines.
+GPA became the world’s largest commercial aircraft lessor.
+They had shareholdings in various airlines like Air Canada and even companies like General Electric and Mitsubishi group.
+The company was valued at $4b at its peak,and churning profits at $265mil in the FY ending 31 Mar 92.
 Here was a super stock, growing at 25% a year.

 Too Close To The Sun

-In 1989, GPA placed an order for 308 aircrafts valued at about $17B, which is also the largest plane order ever.
+In 1989, GPA placed an order for 308 aircrafts valued at about $17B.
+This is also the largest plane order ever.

 GPA also set up a joint venture with CHC Helicopters called GPA Helicopters to acquire, own and lease helicopters worldwide.